ryanklee/LLM-Workflow-Director/docs/implementation_plan.md

    - [x] 11.3.
 Develop indexing and search algorithms for the vector database.
    - [x] 11.4.
 Create an abstraction layer for vector database operations.

-- [>] 12.
+- [x] 12.
 Develop Tiered LLM Approach
     - [x] 12.1.
 Implement logic for selecting appropriate LLM tier based on task complexity.
-    - [>] 12.2.
+    - [x] 12.2.
 Develop fallback mechanisms for when higher-tier LLMs are unavailable.
-    - [>] 12.3.
+    - [x] 12.3.
 Implement cost optimization strategies for LLM usage.
         - [x] 12.3.1.
 Create LLMCostOptimizer class for tracking usage statistics and calculating costs.
         - [x] 12.3.2.
 Integrate LLMCostOptimizer with LLMManager.
-        - [ ] 12.3.3.
+        - [x] 12.3.3.
 Implement dynamic tier selection based on cost and performance metrics.
-    - [>] 12.4.
+    - [x] 12.4.
 Create a system for analyzing and reporting on LLM tier usage and effectiveness.
         - [x] 12.4.1.
 Implement usage reporting functionality in LLMCostOptimizer.
         - [x] 12.4.2.
 Add methods in LLMManager to generate usage reports and optimization suggestions.
-        - [ ] 12.4.3.
-Integrate usage reporting and optimization suggestions into WorkflowDirector.
+        - [x] 12.4.3.
+Integrate usage reporting and optimization suggestions into LLMManager.
+    - [ ] 12.5.
+Implement adaptive learning for tier selection based on historical performance.
+    - [ ] 12.6.
+Develop a mechanism for periodic re-evaluation of tier selection criteria.

 - [ ] 13.
 Enhance LLM Context Management
     - [ ] 13.1.
 Develop a sophisticated context preparation system for LLM interactions.